dfinity/ic-staking-documentation/docs/4-maximum-control-staking-option/4-2-create-neuron-part-3.md

 $ bash ./quill-qr.sh < message.json
 ```

-Open file `message.png.`Send the message to the Internet Computer by scanning `message.png` with `IC Transaction Scanner` on your phone as in 4.2.3.
+Open file `qr.png.`Send the message to the Internet Computer by scanning `qr.png` with your phone.
+This will navigate you `IC Transaction Scanner` on your phone as in 4.2.3.

 ![image](../assets/images/qr-code-scan-2.png)